malcolmlett/malcolmlett.github.io/Proto-AGI-v1.md

 ![Low Level state saliency](files/An-agi-architecture-v1-low-level-state-saliency.png)

-## [NEEDS WORK] Proprioception

-    NEEDS WORK - Turns out that biology actually does have proproceptive senses.
-This section assumed they do not exist and needs updating.

-If mirroring humans, proprioception has a number of ways in which it connects into the system:
+### Body schema

+In humans, proprioception is achieved through aggregation of direct senses and through mental tracking of limb position.
+It depends on three distinct physical senses, listed in order of highest significance first: i) muscle spindle fibres plus golgi tendon organs, ii) skin, and iii) vision (Proske & Gandevia, 2012).
+The muscle spindle fibres and tendon organs do not alone accurately track limb position because they encode joint angles, but not limb length.
+Thus the brain also maintains a _body schema_ that mentally tracks the position of limbs, using input from the senses mentioned (Proske & Gandevia, 2012. section 4a).

+In contrast to most other senses, in humans the raw proprioceptive senses are not consciously accessible.
+Rather we appear to be aware of the current state of the body schema.
+For example, you can lie still, close your eyes, and know where every part of your body is - but it's believed that you don't experience any direct awareness of the muscle spindle fibre senses.
+Furthermore, while you may not be consciously attentive to the proprioceptive sense at all times, that information is always available.
+This is in the same way that the touch sense of your clothes on your skin is available available, but you are only attentive to it occassionally.

+Putting that together, we have the following components for prioprioception and body schema awareness:
 * Lowest level sensorimotor system trained via raw motor outputs and raw proprioceptive senses, probably with no input from even skin touch sense, and definitely none from vision.
-* Touch sense feeds into sensorimotor system, but not sure exactly where.
+* Touch and vision senses fed into association cortices -- aka intermediate layer.
+* Intermediate layer combines proprioceptive senses with touch and vision senses to maintain body schema
-* Intermediate layer uses high-level proprioception output to help plan movement
+* Intermediate layer uses body schema to help plan movement
 * Intermediate senses feed into proprioception system in order to train proprioceptive model and update proprioceptive state (eg: apply error correction)
-* High level proprioceptive state fed in a first-class sense to executive control layer.
+* High level body schema state fed in as input to executive control layer.
-    * Note: in contrast to other senses, there is no raw proprioceptive sense data fed into executive control.
-    * eg: you can lie still, close your eyes, and know where every part of your body is - but it's believed that you don't experience any direct awareness of the muscle spindle fibre senses.
-Furthermore, while you may not be consciously attentive to the proprioceptive sense at all times, that information is always available.
-This is in the same way that the touch sense of your clothes on your skin is available available, but you are only attentive to it occassionally.

 ![proprioception](files/An-agi-architecture-v1-proprioception.png)

-### Proprioception Training
+### Body schema training
-In order to train the proprioceptive system, need to tee off the following against each other:
+In order to train the body schema system, need to tee off the following against each other:
 * proprioceptive prediction of location of limbs
 * visual interpretation of location of limbs
 * ability to use that to predict accurate movements